Reviewing UiPath (PATH) and Its Peers

-UiPath (NASDAQ:PATH – Get Rating) is one of 399 publicly-traded companies in the “Prepackaged software” industry, but how does it weigh in compared to its competitors?
-We will compare UiPath to related companies based on the strength of its earnings, risk, institutional ownership, profitability, valuation, analyst recommendations and dividends.
+UiPath (NASDAQ:PATH – Get Rating) is one of 399 publicly-traded companies in the “Prepackaged software” industry, but how does it contrast to its competitors?
+We will compare UiPath to related businesses based on the strength of its valuation, institutional ownership, risk, profitability, dividends, analyst recommendations and earnings.

-This is a breakdown of recent ratings and target prices for UiPath and its competitors, as provided by MarketBeat.com.
+This is a summary of current ratings for UiPath and its competitors, as reported by MarketBeat.com.

 |Sell Ratings